 Why Is School Counselor Confidentiality Important?

-School counselor confidentiality is an important part of personal and professional development for both students and counselors.
+Requirements for school counselor certification is an important part of personal and professional development for both students and counselors.
 It provides a safe space to explore complex issues without the fear of judgement or repercussions, which can be especially helpful when discussing sensitive topics like mental health.

 Trustworthiness between student and counselor must exist in order for this relationship to flourish; if either party doubts that their conversations are kept confidential, then the trust needed for successful counseling may not be established.